Sinf4er/sinf4er/README.md

 ### 🚀 About Me

-I'm a **Frontend Developer** based in Vienna, Austria 🇦🇹, passionate about creating **accessible, user-focused** digital experiences.
+I'm a **Frontend Developer** based in Vienna, Austria 🇦🇹, passionate about creating **accessible, user-focused and performant** digital experiences.

-With a background in Web Design & Development (SAE Institute) and 6+ years of experience at **XXXLdigital**, I bridge the gap between design and engineering — building scalable, performant, and visually engaging web apps.
+With a background in Web Design & Development (SAE Institute) and 7+ years of experience at **XXXLdigital**, I bridge the gap between design and engineering — building scalable, performant, and visually engaging web apps.

 I love working with:
 - ⚛️ **React & Next.js**